Quantcast

 Vanolphen said he was able to vote by signing an affidavit attesting to his residency in Saddle Rock.

-Resident Eyal Shachi also said his daughter’s name was scratched off the village voter roll.
+Resident Eyal Shachi also said his daughter’s name was marked on the village voter roll.

 “When I went to vote, and I gave my name, I saw that my daughter’s name was marked with a red line,” he said.